thekakkun/resto_rando/README.md

   - [Flask](https://flask.palletsprojects.com/en/2.1.x/): Flask is a lightweight web application framework, used to implement the requests and responses for the API.
   - [SQLAlchemy](https://www.sqlalchemy.org/): SQLAlchemy is used as the ORM to interface with the PosggreSQL database.
 - [PostgreSQL 12](https://www.postgresql.org/)
+- [Auth0](https://auth0.com/): Auth0 is used as the authentication and authorization service.

 ### Installing required python packages